albertrml/alura-cursos/android/Guias/Assynchronous local backend.md

 }
 ```

 After that, we create the repository with the corresponding `ItemDAO`.
-Since the `Response` class has three possible outcomes, we create an auxiliary method to handle the Response without repeating code.
+Since the `Response` class has three possible outcomes, we create an auxiliary method called `performDatabaseOperation()` to handle the `Response` without repeating code.
 Each repository method first emits a `Loading` state, followed by another Response, which can either be `Success` or `Failure`.

 ```kotlin
 class ItemRepository (private val itemDao: ItemDAO) {